Pandemic mystery: Scientists focus on COVID's animal origins | Health

 Nearly two years into the COVID-19 pandemic, the origin of the virus tormenting the world remains shrouded in mystery.

 Most scientists believe it emerged in the wild and jumped from bats to humans, either directly or through another animal.
-Others theorize it escaped from a Chinese lab.
+Others theorise it escaped from a Chinese lab.

 "The lab leak idea is almost certainly a huge distraction that's taking focus away from what actually happened," he said.